Exporting Rhino projects to Revizto Follow

 A: Another application is writing data to a Revizto project.
 This might be manual or scheduled export from another authoring tool, or synchronization with a cloud.
 Wait until the operation is completed or cancel it.

-Q: When I choose to update an existing scene, some of the scenes in the list are unavailable.
+Q: When I choose to update an existing model, some of the models in the list are unavailable.
 They are marked with the icon.

 A: This can have the following reasons:

-- The first version of the scene was exported by another project member, and you do not have enough rights to overwrite it.
+- The first version of the model was exported by another project member, and you do not have enough rights to overwrite it.

-- The scene was exported from another authoring tool.
+- The model was exported from another authoring tool.
 It can be overwritten only from that authoring tool.

-Please consult the project owner on the correct method of updating the scene.
+Please consult the project owner on the correct method of updating the model.

 Q: I cannot find an exported model in Revizto.